Keyword grouping is one of the biggest trends in SEO at the moment. And it's easy to see why.

 Understanding how keywords semantically relate to each other allows one to target a broad group of keywords with one article.

 But manually working these keyword groups or keyword clusters out is very time-consuming and difficult.

 This is where keyword grouping tools come in.
-They help one programatically figure out which keywords belong in a group - either through Natural Language Processing (NLP) principles or with insight gleamed from real-time SERP analysis.
+They help one programmatically figure out which keywords belong in a group - either through Natural Language Processing (NLP) principles or with insight gleaned from real-time SERP analysis.

 We tested out the best keyword grouping tools and here's what we found.

 By far the best keyword grouping tool we tested is KeyClusters.